Petar Kočić: Legacy

 Kočić's works witnessed a resurgence in popularity following the breakup of Yugoslavia.
 During the Bosnian War, Kočić's likeness was used on the obverse of Republika Srpska 5,000 to 500 million dinar notes.
 In 1998, his likeness began to appear on 100 KM notes issued in Republika Srpska, which became official tender following the Dayton Agreement.
 Numerous streets in Bosnia-Herzegovina, Serbia and Montenegro bear his name.
-A Sarajevo street named after Kočić was renamed during the Bosnian War, as part of the Muslim-dominated central government's plan to reduce the number of city streets named after non-Muslims.
+A Sarajevo street named after Kočić was renamed during the Bosnian War, as part of the Bosniak-dominated central government's plan to reduce the number of city streets named after non-Bosniaks.
 Before the war, Banja Luka's central library carried Kočić's name, but was later renamed the National Library of Republika Srpska.
 One of the city's largest parks continues to bear his name; at its centre is a life-sized statue of the writer.
 Kočić's last months were dramatized in Goran Marković's 2016 film Slepi putnik na brodu ludaka (A Stowaway on the Ship of Fools).